Vampire/javacord.github.io/_wiki/essential-knowledge/lambda-introduction.md

 }
 ```

-Before Java 8 you would have implemented these kind of listener as an [anonymous class](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html) which would look like this:
+Before Java 8, you would have implemented this kind of listener as an [anonymous class](https://docs.oracle.com/javase/tutorial/java/javaOO/anonymousclasses.html), which would look like this:
 ```java
 api.addMessageCreateListener(new MessageCreateListener() {
     @Override